About Aidan Fitzpatrick

-I've been quoted a fair amount, and was invited to speak on entrepreneurship at Google.
+I've been quoted a fair amount, and have spoken at Microsoft, Google and Snap events.
 The Daily Mail called me a "tech whizz", ComputerWeekly called me a "renowned mobile expert".

 Entrepreneurship & innovation.

-In 2008 I built the world's first tool for iOS data recovery; the second Queen's Award reflected this.
+In 2008 I built the world's first tool for iOS data recovery; the second award from the Queen reflected this.

 I run a number of skunkworks projects each year, from which products like Camo have emerged.
 In the mid-2000s I was CTO at Artspages, supplying Apple with music for the iTunes Store, and ultimately building Norway's largest SAN at the time.